graphile/crystal/grafast/website/grafast/step-classes.md

 When your step requires another step's value in order to execute (which is the case for the majority of steps!) it must add a dependency via the `this.addDependency($otherStep)` method.
-This method will return a number, which is the index in the execute values tuple that represents this step.
+This method will return a number, which is the index in the `executeV2` values tuple that represents this step.

 It's common to do this in the constructor, but it can be done at other stages too, for example during the optimize phase a step's descendent might ask it to